Subtle characteristic classes for $Spin$-torsors: Some regular sequences in

-At this point, let us consider three homomorphisms $i:H_{top}(BSO_n) \rightarrow H(BSO_n)$, $h:H_{top}(BSO_n) \rightarrow H(BSO_n)$ and $t:H(BSO_n) \rightarrow H_{top}(BSO_n)$, where $i$ is defined by imposing $i(w_i)=u_i$ and extending to a ring homomorphism, $h$ by imposing, for any monomial $x$, $h(x)=\tau^{[{\frac{p_{i(x)}} {2}}-q_{i(x)}]}i(x)$, where $(q_{i(x)})[p_{i(x)}]$ is the bidegree of $i(x)$, and extending linearly and $t$ by imposing $t(u_i)=w_i$, $t(\tau)=1$ and $t(K_r^M(k)/2)=0$ for any $r>0$ and extending to a ring homomorphism.\\
+At this point, let us consider three homomorphisms $i:H_{top}(BSO_n) \rightarrow H(BSO_n)$, $h:H_{top}(BSO_n) \rightarrow H(BSO_n)$ and $t:H(BSO_n) \rightarrow H_{top}(BSO_n)$, where $i$ is defined by imposing $i(w_i)=u_i$ and extending to a ring homomorphism, $h$ by imposing, for any monomial $x$, $h(x)=\tau^{[{\frac{p_{i(x)}} {2}}-q_{i(x)}]}i(x)$, where $(q_{i(x)})[p_{i(x)}]$ is the bidegree of $i(x)$, and extending linearly and $t$ by imposing $t(u_i)=w_i$, $t(\tau)=1$ and $t(K_r^M(k)/2)=0$ for any $r>0$ and extending to a ring homomorphism.

 We start by describing some properties of these homomorphisms.
-First of all, $i$ and $h$ are graded with respect to the usual grading in $H_{top}(BSO_n)$ and the square grading in $H(BSO_n)$.
+First of all, $i$ and $h$ are graded with respect to the usual grading in $H_{top}(BSO_n)$ and the topological degree in $H(BSO_n)$.
 Besides, by the very definition of $h$, $h(x)$ has bidegree $([\frac{p_{i(x)}}{2}])[p_{i(x)}]$ for any homogeneous polynomial $x$.
 On the other hand, we notice that $h$ is not a ring homomorphism.
 Anyway, we have the following lemmas.

 \begin{lem} For any homogeneous polynomials $x$ and $y$ in $H_{top}(BSO_n)$, we have that $h(xy)=\tau^{\epsilon}h(x)h(y)$, where $\epsilon$ is $1$ if $p_{i(x)}p_{i(y)}$ is odd and $0$ otherwise. \end{lem} \begin{proof} At first consider two monomials $x$ and $y$.
 Then, we get